gekware/minecraft-server-hibernation/README.md

 How to use:
 1. Install your desired minecraft server
 2. Edit the parameters in config.json as needed (*check definitions*):
-    - serverDirPath
+    - Folder
-    - serverFileName
+    - FileName
-    - startMinecraftServer
+    - StartServer
-    - stopMinecraftServer
+    - StopServer
-    - \* stopMinecraftServerForce
+    - \* StopServerForce
-    - \* hibernationInfo and startingInfo
+    - \* HibernationInfo and StartingInfo
-    - \* timeBeforeStoppingEmptyServer
+    - \* TimeBeforeStoppingEmptyServer
-    - \* checkForUpdates
+    - \* CheckForUpdates
 3. \* put the frozen icon you want in "path/to/server.jar/folder" (must be 64x64 and called "server-icon-frozen.png")
 4. on the server: open port 25555 (example: [ufw firewall](https://www.configserverfirewall.com/ufw-ubuntu-firewall/ubuntu-firewall-open-port/))
 5. on the router: forward port 25555 to server ([tutorial](https://www.wikihow.com/Open-Ports#Opening-Router-Firewall-Ports))